ukaea/fortran-skeleton/README.md

 ```
 Finally, you will need to build the
 [pFUnit](http://pfunit.sourceforge.net/) framework on your computer so
 you can run unit tests.
-This should be done using `cmake`, adapting
+This should be done using CMake, adapting
 installation directory and other configurations as necessary:
 ```
 pfdir=$HOME/.pfunit